Tatsuhiko Kubo

 Tatsuhiko Kubo (久保 竜彦, Kubo Tatsuhiko) is a former Japanese football player.
 He played for Japan national team.

 Club career

 Kubo was born in Chikuzen, Fukuoka on June 18, 1976.
 After graduating from high school, he joined Sanfrecce Hiroshima in 1995.
 He debuted in 1996 and became a regular striker as Takuya Takagi successor from 1998.
 However the club was relegated to J2 League in 2002.
 He moved to Yokohama F. Marinos in 2003.
 In 2003, the club won the champions J1 League.
 He was also selected Best Eleven and Japanese Footballer of the Year awards.
 However his opportunity to play decreased for low back pain from 2004.
 He moved to Yokohama FC in 2007.
 However the club was relegated to J2 League and he also did not play many matches.
 After that, he returned to Sanfrecce Hiroshima in 2008 and moved to Zweigen Kanazawa in 2010.
-He retired end of 2011 season.
+He had a career break in 2012 before fully retiring end of 2015 season.